Establishing trust in automated reasoning: Introduction

 The scientific requirement of \emph{independent} reviewing is related to another aspect of automated reasoning that I will address, in particular in my proposals for improving our current practices: the preservation of epistemic diversity.
-As Leonelli has pointed out {[}Leonelli 2022{]}, the Open Science movement has so far largely neglected this point.
+As Leonelli has pointed out {[}Leonelli 2022{]}, the Open Science movement has so far largely neglected this aspect.
 Epistemic diversity is about different perspectives and research methodologies coexisting, enriching and critiquing each other.
-Automation, be it in industry or in research, tends to reduce diversity by encouraging standardization that enables economies of scale.
+Automation, be it in industry or in research, tends to reduce diversity by favoring standardization as an enabler of economies of scale.
 In the Open Science movement, this tendency is implicit in the quest for reusability, one of the four FAIR principles {[}Wilkinson et al. 2016; Barker et al. 2022{]}.
 Reusing someone else's code or data requires adopting the authors' methodologies, and to some degree their general perspective on the phenomenon under study.
-In the extreme case of a single software package being used by everyone in a research community, there is nobody left who could provide critical feedback at all.
+In the extreme case of a single software package being used by everyone in a research community, there is nobody left who could provide critical feedback.

 This article has two main parts.
 In the first part (section \ref{reviewability}), I look at the factors that make automated reasoning more or less reviewable.
 It is a critical examination of the state of the art in scientific software and its application, which should help scientists to get a better grasp of how reliable automated reasoning can be expected to be.
 In the second part (section \ref{improving}), I consider how the reviewability of automated reasoning can be improved, both through better reviewing processes and by restructuring software for better reviewability.